 It’s important that a doctor consider endometriosis as a possible cause of the pain, bleeding, and mass at the cesarean delivery incision site.

-Between 0.03 and 1.7 percent of women report endometriosis symptoms after a cesarean delivery.
-Because the condition is so rare, doctors don’t usually diagnose it right away.
 A doctor may have to do several tests before they suspect endometriosis.
-Sometimes a woman may have surgery to remove the lumpy area where endometriosis is before a doctor ever identifies the bump as having endometrial tissue.
+Sometimes a person may have surgery to remove the lumpy area before a doctor ever identifies the bump as having endometrial-like tissue.

-The most reliable method to diagnose endometriosis is to take a sample of the tissue.
+The only definitive method to diagnose endometriosis is to take a sample of the tissue.
 A doctor who specializes in pathology (the study of tissues) will look at the sample under a microscope to see if the cells resemble those in the endometrial tissue.

-Treatments for endometriosis usually depend on your symptoms.
+Treatment for endometriosis usually depends on your symptoms.
 If your discomfort is mild and/or the area of endometriosis is small, you may not want invasive treatments.
 You could take an over-the-counter pain reliever, such as ibuprofen, when the affected area bothers you.

-Doctors usually treat primary endometriosis with medications.
-Examples include birth control pills.
+Doctors usually treat endometriosis with medications.
+Examples include hormonal birth control pills.
 These control hormones that cause bleeding.

 Will you need surgery?

-Medications don’t usually work for surgical scar endometriosis.
+Medications may not work for all surgical scar endometriosis.

 Instead, a doctor may recommend surgery.
-A surgeon will remove the area where the endometrial cells have grown, plus a small portion around the incision site to make sure all the cells are gone.
+A surgeon will remove the area where the endometrial-like cells have grown, plus a small portion around the incision site, to make sure all the cells are gone.

 A doctor should discuss the surgical approach with you.
-Take your time when deciding so you can make the best and safest decision.
+Take your time to make the best and safest decision for you.
 You may even wish to get a second opinion.

 After surgery, the chances that endometriosis will come back are small.
-Women who choose surgery have a recurrence rate of 4.3 percent.
+People who choose surgery have a recurrence rate of 4.3 percent.

-If you notice a painful area of scar tissue after a cesarean delivery, talk to your doctor.
-While there are several potential causes for this, pay attention to if your symptoms get worse when you’re on your period.
+If you notice a painful area of scar tissue after a cesarean delivery, talk with your doctor.
+While there are several potential causes for this, pay attention to your symptoms and if they get worse when you’re on your period.
 This could mean that endometriosis is the cause.

-If your symptoms are very painful, discuss your treatment options with your doctor.
+If your symptoms are painful, discuss treatment options with your doctor.